-In general, most activities on AF bases would be classified under SIC 97, "National Security", however, military bases include other organizations which are better classified under other SIC codes.
-An example of this would be a large military hospital which would be assigned a two-digit SIC code of 80 for Health Services or classifying a bases flying mission under the two-digit SIC code of 45 for Transportation By Air.
+An installation's support functions may not be in the same SIC or NAICS grouping as the primary mission that they support; therefore, they could be grouped together with those primary missions when determining what constitutes a facility for the purpose of air quality permitting.
+In general, most activities on DAF installations would be classified under the SIC or NAICS for National Security; however, military bases include other organizations which are better classified under other SIC or NAICS codes.
+An example of this would be a large military hospital which would be assigned a two-digit SIC code of 80 for Health Services or classifying a bases flying mission under the two-digit SIC code of 45 for Transportation by Air.

 Permitting actions on Air Force installations should evaluate the operations and functions on the facility as if it was an industrial plant.
 Utilizing this "commonsense notion of a plant" may enable permitting actions to be grouped into functionally distinct groupings.
 For example, on larger installations, the result can be a single Title V permit governing the industrial portion of the base while non-industrial areas are subject to less stringent minor source permits.
-Although breaking the installation into functional groups may not alter the results of the major source determination or permit applicability, it can result in more concise and easier manage permits with fewer recordkeeping requirements.
+Although breaking the installation into functional groups may not alter the results of the major source determination or permit applicability, it can result in more concise and easier to manage permits with fewer recordkeeping requirements.

-It is important to note however, that simply because they are not part of the same facility for air permitting, it does not mean that they are exempt from permitting.
-Segregating a base into multiple facilities is referred to as "disaggregation" and is discussed later in this guide.
+It is important to note, however, that simply because they are not part of the same facility for air permitting, it does not mean that they are exempt from permitting.
+Segregating an installation into multiple facilities is referred to as "disaggregation" and is discussed later in this guide.

 Coordination with regulatory agencies is key when evaluating whether this permitting strategy is viable and/or beneficial to the installation.
-The benefits and risks of this approach must be carefully weighed to ensure that permits are structured to the benefit of the base and that the effort to develop permits under this structure provides value.
+The benefits and risks of this approach must be carefully weighed to ensure that permits are structured to the benefit of the DAF installation and that the effort to develop permits under this structure provides value.

-6.1 Excluded Activities
+6.8 Excluded Activities

-In addition to the considerations given to geographic location, common control and industrial grouping, a portion of the activities on military bases should be excluded from permitting since they are not part of the installations primary military mission.
+In addition to the considerations given to geographic location, common control and industrial grouping, a portion of the activities on military installations should be excluded from permitting since they are not part of the installations primary military mission.
 Regarding this subject, the 1996 Seitz memo states the following: